Informal Conflict Strategies

 (Adapted from “Before You Call” by Laurie McCann.
 University of California, Santa Cruz.)

-Putting your thoughts in written form can be helpful to clarify your own thoughts and control over how you communicate.
-It allows the other individual to read and reflect on the contents provided without needing to formulate an immediate response.
-Writing a letter may assist to identify priorities and what you want to emphasize when you talk directly to an individual.
+• Putting your thoughts in writing can help clarify your ideas and control how you convey them.
+It allows the other person to read and reflect on your message without immediate pressure to respond.
+Composing a letter can help identify priorities and key points to address in a direct conversation.

-• If there is conflict over email consider using a BIFF Response (Brief, Informative, Friendly, and Firm)
+• In email conflicts, consider using a BIFF Response (Brief, Informative, Friendly, and Firm) to maintain a positive tone.

 (Adapted from The University of North Carolina at Chapel Hill Ombuds Office)